 Working in acquisitions at a fiction publisher, I frequently was told things like "I have the url for my website ready to go" or "I made a Facebook page under my pen name that I can start posting on as soon as the book comes out."
-As brand new authors, these people thought they were telling me "I am willing to do the work to marketing my book" but as a publisher, what I actually heard was, "I have no platform."
+As brand new authors, these people thought they were telling me "I am willing to do the work to marketing my book" but as a publisher, what I actually heard was, "I have no idea how to create or interact with my platform."

 Having an author platform is very important.
 Readers don't follow publishers.
 They don't walk into Barnes and Noble and rush to the fantasy aisle to see what new titles HarperCollins has released this season.
 They follow authors.
 Authors are the ones they want to see at signings.
 Authors are the ones they want to know more about.
 Authors are the ones they are invested in.